start menu not working after update

 Check Application Identity Service running

-• scroll down and find out the Application Identity service.
+• Scroll down and find out the Application Identity service.

 • Once you locate it, do right-click on it and select Start.